 Who sent them packin?
 Naomi Smalls

 At one point, Manila Luzon was on track to become the first Asian queen to take home the title of America’s Next Drag Superstar.
-After all, she was part of the closest top two in the show’s herstory (with Raja), was completely shafted during her first All Stars experience and won three consecutive challenges (and two lip syncs) during the season – so it felt like her time.
-However, in the eighth episode of All Stars 4, Manila found herself in the bottom for the first time (THE FIRST TIME) and was sent packin’ by fellow competitor Naomi Smalls (who had zero remorse), sending shockwaves through the Drag Race fandom.
+After all, she was part of the closest top two in the show’s herstory (with Raja), was completely shafted during her first All Stars experience and won three consecutive challenges (and two lip syncs) during All Stars 4 – so, it felt like her time.
+However, in the eighth episode, Manila found herself in the bottom for the first time (THE FIRST TIME!) and was sent packin’ by fellow competitor Naomi Smalls (who had zero remorse), sending shockwaves through the Drag Race fandom.
 Trinity the Tuck and Monét X Change are absolutely worthy of a crown, but this time around, it should’ve been Manila’s.